LEMettler/strange-attractors/readme.md

 python3 2_expand_one_attractor.py foo 1 1000000
 ```
 will find $10^6$ more points for the attractor that corresponds to index $1$ for the project `foo`.
 Additionally, a processing visualization is stored in `data/foo/py5_plots`.<br>
-Furthermore you can change between b/w and noise-colors with the `colorful` parameter in `2_expand_one_attractor.py`.
+Furthermore, you can change between b/w and noise-colors with the `colorful` parameter in `2_expand_one_attractor.py`. `plot_only=True` can be used if you want to forgo generating data points.